slayvi/NLP_project/README.md

 The sentiment analysis with supervised machine learning models (BernoulliNB and SVM) are located in file **supervised_NB_SVM.ipynb**.
 The Deep Learning model with word embeddings is located in file **deep_learning.ipynb**.

-In the folders, there are some plots of metrics, the resulting models saved (except the SVM model, out of size error by github).
+In the folders, there are some plots of metrics, the resulting models saved (except the SVM model, out of size restrictions by github) and the logs of tensorboard.

 ### Prepare your environment: